bitcoin-api/bitcoin-api-full-stack/README.md

 <br>

-**Korg (runs in infinite loop)**
+**Withdraws Bot (runs in infinite loop)**

 This NodeJS service performs Bitcoin withdraws.
-To set up this pm2 managed NodeJS withdraw Bitcoin worker service, in the `/[Linux user home path]/tigerScript/korg` path on your Linux server, first install the node modules:
+To set up this pm2 managed NodeJS withdraw Bitcoin worker service, in the `/[Linux user home path]/tigerScript/withdrawsBot` path on your Linux server, first install the node modules:

 ```
 npm install